fraterrisus/walkthroughs/dragon-wars/README.md

 At any time while giving individual orders, you can press `(Esc)` to back out of a menu or skip back to a previous player.
 You can even back all the way out to the turn menu and change your mind on Fight or Quickfight or Run.
 After you've given an order to every party member, you get a chance to confirm before executing the actions.

+#### Targeting Groups

-**Targeting Groups:** Once you've chosen an action, if there are multiple groups of enemies, you get to pick which group you want to attack.
+Once you've chosen an action, if there are multiple groups of enemies, you get to pick which group you want to attack.
 If, when your turn comes up in the initiative order, the group you're attacking is out of range or no longer has any live opponents, then your action is wasted.
 So execution order (and therefore DEX) matters!

+#### Attack Rolls

-**Attack Rolls:** When a combatant attacks, the game rolls 1d16+2.
+When a combatant attacks, the game rolls 1d16+2.
 A minimum roll (3) always hits and a maximum roll (18) always misses.
 Beyond that, the target is 13; you hit if you roll **equal or below** that, so lower numbers are better.
 Odds favor the attacker slightly: all other things being equal, you have a 68.75% (11 out of 16) chance of succeeding on any given attack.
 (Note that if you get multiple attacks, each one is rolled separately.)

 Of course, "all other things" are basically *never* equal.
 The target number is increased (i.e. making it easier to hit the opponent) by your AV (DEX/4, plus equipment modifiers) and the number of ranks you have in the appropriate weapon skill (or *Fistfighting*, if you're unarmed).
 Likewise, the target number is decreased by the target's DV, making them harder to hit.
 When you're on defense it works the same way, using the monster's DEX and AV and your DV.

 (If you're casting a spell that requires an attack roll, it works the same way, but you use INT/4 to calculate your "magic AV", you don't get equipment modifiers, and you get to add ranks in your magic skill.
 The opponent's DV is the same.)

+#### Damage Rolls

 The game counts up the number of hits and rolls the damage die that many times.